 —Anacostia Heritage Trail —

 Location.
-38° 51.478′ N, 76° 59.737′ W. Marker is in Hillsdale, District of Columbia, in Washington.
-Marker is on Martin Luther King, Jr., Avenue SE south of Eaton Road SE, on the right when traveling north.
+38° 51.597′ N, 76° 59.678′ W. Marker is in Hillsdale, District of Columbia, in Washington.
+Marker is on Martin Luther King Jr. Avenue Southeast north of Stanton Road Southeast, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Washington DC 20020, United States of America.
+Marker is at or near this postal address: 2560 Martin Luther King Jr Ave SE, Washington DC 20020, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on February 5, 2018.
-This page originally submitted on February 2, 2018, by Devry Jones of Washington, District of Columbia.
-This page has been viewed 53 times since then.
-Photos: 1, 2, 3. submitted on February 2, 2018, by Devry Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.
+This page was last revised on March 22, 2019.
+This page originally submitted on February 2, 2018, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 71 times since then and 13 times this year.
+Last updated on March 7, 2019, by Devry Becker Jones of Washington, District of Columbia.
+Photos: 1, 2, 3. submitted on February 2, 2018, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.